fawad1997/SpringWebAPI/README.md

 }

 ```
-To map filter on specific URL pattren, we need to do configuration. create pakage **config** and create class that will map URL pattren as follows:
+To map filter on specific URL pattren, we need to do configuration. create pakage **config** and create class that will map URL pattren as follows: [(referance commit)](https://github.com/fawad1997/SpringWebAPI/commit/0034545758cbe486666a85cc32916a2821681a25)
 ```java
 @Configuration
 public class MyFilterConfig {